©2020 340B Health. Unauthorized copying is expressly prohibited.

 Institutional Patient Assistance Program (IPAP): A type of patient assistance program in which a manufacturer donates free drugs to a hospital, clinic, or other health care institution rather than to a patient.
 Typically, the drugs are donated to replace stock used by the institution for low-income individuals who meet the eligibility criteria set forth in an agreement between the manufacturer and institution.
 IPAP agreements also usually establish inventory control procedures and give manufacturer sponsors audit rights.

 International Pricing Index (IPI) Model: On October 30, 2018, CMS published an advance notice of proposed rulemaking (ANPRM) seeking comments on its plan to implement an IPI demonstration model in an effort to lower drug prices.
 Under the IPI model, commercial entities or “model vendors” would purchase drugs from pharmaceutical manufacturers and then supply them to hospitals and physicians for a distribution fee.
 Model Vendors would be reimbursed at a “target price” that CMS would calculate to approximate international drug prices with the goal of reducing Medicare Part B drug spending by 30 percent.
 Hospitals and physicians would be reimbursed for administering the drugs in an amount comparable to the 6 percent add-on reflected in current ASP-based reimbursement (without sequestration).
 CMS would require participation by all hospitals and physicians in geographic areas (not selected yet) accounting for 50 percent of Medicare spending for separately payable Part B drugs.
 CMS suggests that during the first two years of the model, the model would include certain single source drugs and biologicals that are separately reimbursed by Medicare.
 The IPI Model has significant implications for 340B hospitals, including removing access to 340B discounts for drugs covered under the model.
 Comments on the ANPRM were due December 31, 2018.
-CMS expects to release a proposed rule on the model in 2019 with the goal of phasing in the model over a five-year period, beginning in the Spring of 2020.
+As of January 2020, the proposed rule has not been published.

 Managed Care Organizations (MCOs): Companies that contract with payers to provide comprehensive health care services to enrollees in exchange for a monthly payment, typically a capitation payment made on a per member, per month basis.
 Many states have chosen to outsource delivery of health care services for their Medicaid populations to MCOs because it shifts the risk of over-utilization of services and cost overruns from the states to the MCOs.
 Many 340B providers participate in Medicaid MCOs.